RischDav/golang-echo-showcase/readme.md

   - **`value`**:
     The stored integer remains unchanged without any calculations.

----

 ## Features

-- Perform standard **CRUD operations** on the User Database.
+- Perform standard CRUD operations on the User Database.
 - All available endpoints are listed in `routes.go`.

----